minhhoit/yacms/docs/deployment.rst

 Deployment
 ==========

-Deployment of a Mezzanine site to production is mostly identical to deploying a regular Django site.
-For serving static content, Mezzanine makes full use of Django's ``staticfiles`` app.
+Deployment of a Yacms site to production is mostly identical to deploying a regular Django site.
+For serving static content, Yacms makes full use of Django's ``staticfiles`` app.
 For more information, see the Django docs for
 `deployment <https://docs.djangoproject.com/en/dev/howto/deployment/>`_ and